grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ~~~

 See anything disturbing here?
 If no, then imagine what happens when we add another piece of information to the `Session`, say, priority.
 We now have three places to update and we have to remember to update all of them every time.
 This is called "redundancy" or "asking for trouble".
-Also, composability of this class is pretty bad, because it will change a lot just because data in a session changes.
+Also, composability of these three classes is pretty bad, because they will have to change a lot just because data in a session changes.

-The reason for this is that we made the `Session` class effectively as a data structure.
+The reason for this is that we made the `Session` class effectively a data structure.
 It does not implement any domain-related behaviors, just exposes data.
 There are two implications of this:

-this forces all users of this class to define session-related behaviors on behalf of the `Session`, meaning these behaviors are scattered all over the place.
+1. This forces all users of this class to define session-related behaviors on behalf of the `Session`, meaning these behaviors are scattered all over the place[^featureenvy].
 If one is to make change to the session, they must find all related behaviors and correct them.

-as a set of object behaviors is generally more stable than its internal data (e.g. a session might have more than one target one day, but we will always be starting and stopping sessions), this leads to brittle interfaces and protocols - certainly the opposite of what we are striving for.
+2. As a set of object behaviors is generally more stable than its internal data (e.g. a session might have more than one target one day, but we will always be starting and stopping sessions), this leads to brittle interfaces and protocols - certainly the opposite of what we are striving for.

-As we see, the solution is pretty bad.
-But we seem to be out of solutions.
-Shouldn't we just accept that there will be problems with this implementation and move on?
-Thankfully, no. So far, we have found the following options to be troublesome:
+Bummer, this solution is pretty bad, but we seem to be out of options.
+Should we just accept that there will be problems with this implementation and move on?
+Thankfully, we don't have to.
+So far, we have found the following options to be troublesome:

-1. The `Session` class containing the display, store and send logic, i.e. all the context needed - too much coupling to heavy dependencies
+1. The `Session` class containing the display, store and send logic, i.e. all the context needed - too much coupling to heavy dependencies.
-2. The `Session` class to expose its data so that we may pull it where we have enough context to know how to use it - communication is too brittle and redundancy creeps in (by the way, this design will also be bad for multithreading, but that's something for another time)
+2. The `Session` class to expose its data via getters, so that we may pull it where we have enough context to know how to use it - communication is too brittle and redundancy creeps in (by the way, this design will also be bad for multithreading, but that's something for another time).

 Thankfully, we have a third alternative, which is better than the two we already mentioned.
 We can just **pass** the context **into** the `Session` class.
 "Isn't this just another way to do what we outlined in point 1?
 If we pass the context in, isn't `Session` still coupled to this context?", you may ask.
-The answer is: no, because we can make `Session` class depend on interfaces only to make it context-independent.
+The answer is: not necessarily, because we can make `Session` class depend on interfaces only instead of the real thing to make it context-independent enough.

 Let's see how this plays out in practice.
-First let's remove those ugly getters from the `Session` and introduce new method called `Dump()` that will take the `Destination` interface as parameter:
+First let's remove those ugly getters from the `Session` and introduce new method called `DumpInto()` that will take a `Destination` interface implementation as a parameter:

 {lang="csharp"}
 ~~~